peppedilillo/hbstools/README.md

 ## Uninstalling

 Either run `conda env remove -n hbstools` (if you are using Anaconda) or put the `venv-hbstools` in the trashbin.
-If you downloaded the source code you can trash it away too.
+If you downloaded the source code you can trash it.

 # Algorithms
 With HBStools come multiple implementations of Poisson-FOCuS and background estimators.